Simone-Merengone/GeCar/README.md

 - **Buy cars**
 - **Download or delete invoices**
 - **Manage user with ban or delete**
-- And other simple but well-implemented functionalities...
+- And other simple functionalities...

 ### User Roles